Sui Kow Soup (with noodles) | Water dumpling | 水饺

 12. I simply top up the boiling dumpling water and then add in the glass noodles and boil till cooked.
 I also add soup seasoning powder to taste.
 Also, add some soy sauce(1 -2 tsp) to season.

-13. Once seasoned just right and the noodles are cooked, add some fresh Bok choy, Choy sum or even Cabbage leaves.
+13. Once seasoned just right and the noodles are cooked, add some fresh Bok choy, Choy sum, or even Cabbage leaves.
 Cook just till the leaves are tender.

 14. Return the dumplings while plating into bowls, garnished with chopped spring onion greens or chives